Library cat

 Library cats are domesticated cats that live in public libraries worldwide.
-The association of cats with libraries continued from the Middle Ages up to the present day.
+The association of cats with libraries dates from at least the Middle Ages up to the present day.

 Contemporary library cats have also been featured in film and literature.

 History

 The relationship between cats and libraries is centuries old.
 Monastic records from the Middle Ages indicate cats were kept in medieval monasteries in order to control rats that might otherwise eat valuable manuscripts.

 Modern examples

 In 1745, Russian Empress Elisabeth published an order to transport cats to her court.
 The descendants of these cats now live in the State Hermitage museum.
 During the nineteenth century, the British government compensated those libraries that housed cats, on the understanding that they kept rodents away from books.

 Library cats have appeared as characters in books and movies, are immortalized in stone in front of their institutions, and some are given positions on the institution's board.
 Many cats enjoy high-profile professional roles of marketing and public relations.

 The relationship between libraries and cats is at times contentious.
-In one case, there were attempts to remove a cat from a library, based upon concerns of patrons with allergies claiming violations of the Americans with Disabilities Act.
-Another considered removal was because of the library cat's reaction to service animals.
+In one case, there were attempts to remove a cat from a library based on the concerns of patrons with allergies who claimed violations of the Americans with Disabilities Act.
+Another reason considered was the library cat's reaction to service animals.
 When a library cat was removed from its institution in Putnam Valley, New York, the institution suffered financially.
-Two members of the community were so upset about the removal that they deleted bequests to the library from their wills, producing an $80,000 loss in potential revenue.
+Two members of the community were so upset about the removal that they deleted from their wills bequests to the library amounting to $80,000.

 The Library Cat Society, a now defunct organization, was established in 1987 to encourage the establishment, respect, and recognition of library cats.
 The society included dozens of member libraries that exchanged information about their cats, and published a newsletter about them.

-The anthology Cats, Librarians, and Libraries: Essays for and About the Library Cat Society explored this relationship.
+Phyllis Lahti's anthology Cats, Librarians, and Libraries: Essays for and About the Library Cat Society explored this relationship.
 The lives of library cats were studied by Gary Roma, a documentarian who produced a film entitled Puss in Books: Adventures of the Library Cat.
 According to Roma's website, there are more than 800 cataloged library cats worldwide.
 The catalog indicates that many of them have since died.

 Additionally, cats are often found in independent bookstores throughout the United States.